bmabsout/Thesis/src/chapters/07_architecture.typ

 *Robust to Real-World Conditions*: This design handles:
 - Flying beyond radio range (exploration missions)
-- Urban environments with heavy RF interference
+- Urban environments with heavy #abbrv.RF interference
-- Indoor operation where GPS and communication are blocked
+- Indoor operation where #abbrv.GPS and communication are blocked
 - Adversarial scenarios where communication is jammed

 *Data Preservation*: The 1000-observation ring buffer ensures valuable flight data is preserved for eventual adaptation, even after hours of disconnected operation.
 No learning opportunity is lost due to communication issues.